 How do I apply?

-Fill out the application form here.
-This form closes on Thursday, February 10, 2022.
+Fill out the Fall 2022 Crisis Line Application form here.
+This form closes on Wednesday, September 21, 2022.

 What are the next steps after I apply?

-We invite all applicants to join us for a Meet & Greet on Saturday, Feburary 12th (10am – 12pm OR 1pm – 3pm).
+We invite all applicants to join us for a Meet & Greet on Saturday, October 01st (10am – 12pm OR 1pm – 3pm).
 In this session we will get to meet each other virtually.
 We will give you more information about our organization, the crisis line, and you will have a chance to ask any questions you have about the work.

 Note: Attending the Meet & Greet is mandatory for all applicants, but does not guarantee you a spot in the training.